 Fiori principles were totally forgotten on such move and even if someone might like the result and want it, you are denying yourself.”
 Can Fiorized SAPGUI Apps be Used with AnyDB?

 All of this brings up another interesting question.

 The original logic of limiting Fiori to HANA was that they were new.
 At some point, SAP attempted to promote the idea that you needed the performance of HANA to leverage Fiori.
 But that never made any sense.

-However, now that is clear that 82% of the Fiori apps aren’t Fiori at all, is are only SAPGUI with some additional colouration or Web Dynpro.
+However, now that it is clear that 82% of the Fiori apps aren’t Fiori at all, it is are only SAPGUI with some additional colouration or Web Dynpro.